 Rolex Datejust 36 Specifications

 The Rolex Datejust 36 is, unsurprisingly, 36mm in diameter and it has a lug width of 20mm.
 The modern models feature sapphire crystals, which replaced the previously employed acrylic alternative.
-Given its long history, the Datejust has had a great many updates, both technical and aesthetic.
+Given the long history of the Rolex Datejust, it isn’t surprising that there are so many great updates, both technical and aesthetic.

 The Datejust features the Twinlock crown system that screws into the Monobloc middle case to offer water resistance up to 100 meters (330 feet).
 Newer model Datejust watches also feature an engraved rehaut and a scratch-resistant sapphire crystal with a Cyclops magnification lens over the date.